Design 101: How to Create HTML5 Banner Animation that Converts

 Other Animation Tips

 When putting your ideas into motion, keep a few things in mind.
 First, never forget how short the consumer attention span is.
 “Be sure to show your product or main message in the very first frames.
 We see a lot of great art from clients, but if these important elements are only at the end of your banner, they may not ever get seen.”
+Using animated gifs or creating animated versions of your banners can help increase user engagement.

-“We love seeing static graphics turn into animations, but it’s even more fun for us to provide our expertise from the very beginning and help our clients turn their ideas into the best performing banners possible.”
-Whether you have your own creative team or are looking for designers to help you bring your ideas to life, contact our experts for more helpful resources on the design and production process.
+Whether you have your own creative team or are looking for designers to help you bring your ideas to life, contact our team for more helpful resources on the design and production process.